 What They Eat

 These owls hunt at night using their excellent hearing and vision to zero in on small mammals such as mice, voles, squirrels and rabbits.
-They will also eat other birds, reptiles, frogs and insects.
+They will also eat other birds, reptiles, frogs, insects, and even skunks.

 Where They Live